DavidDowell/text-editor/README.md

   ## Usage Information
   Copy my code and file structure into your IDE.
-Open a terminal and run "npm init -y" and "npm install" to grab all of the dependencies for this application.
-Npm start runs the application in the browser.
+Open a terminal and run "npm init -y" then "npm install" to grab all of the dependencies in the root of the application, cd into the client directory and "npm install", cd into the server and "npm install".
+"Npm start" runs the application in the browser.
 When posting in the application IndexedDB will store the input in a database.
 Content will be persisted there are retrieved when reopening the application.
 This application then can be installed and downloaded as a desktop icon with a service worker using Workbox.
 After registering the service worker the users static assets will be precached after loading.

   ## License